 PAS Options

 Pedal Cadence and Torque sensors are a popular features on modern ebikes.
 They allow an ebike to deliver power automatically whenever you pedal without the need for throttle modulation.
-This guide explains the pedal and torque sensor options offered by Grin when choosing an "Advance PAS" or RTR kit from our website.
+This guide explains the pedal and torque sensor options offered by Grin when choosing CA3 or Superharness kit from our website.
 It's meant to be a more practical and less theoretical treatese than this one here.

 Basic PAS Sensors